 Lydia D. Killefer School, Orange

-A development team is currently proposing redevelopment of the site.
+A private group is currently proposing redevelopment of the site.
 The preliminary development scheme included adaptive reuse of the Killefer School building for student housing.
 The project also included construction of 73 apartment-style student housing units within 8 new buildings, ranging 2-3 stories in height.
 Preliminary environmental review of the proposed project determined the bulk and mass of the proposed new development was incompatible with the single-story Killefer School building, was not in conformance with the Secretary of the Interior Standards for the Treatment of Historic Properties, and posed potential significant impacts to the historic resource.